Move Up Guidelines

 SHOOTING RULES:

-1. ASA adheres to a maximum arrow speed in each competition class as measured by the official on-site chronographs with a three percent (3%) margin of error rounded up to the nearest whole number.
+1. ASA adheres to the maximum arrow speed posted for each competition class as measured by the official on-site chronograph.
+There is a three percent (3%) margin of error for the difference in chronographs and/or lighting conditions.
 Refer to the section “CLASSES” for the maximum speed allowable in each class.
 Each competitor understands and agrees that they may be required to shoot through the designated on-site chronograph and an arrow shot through the chronograph during or after a tournament round that exceeds the maximum arrow speed for their class will result in the disqualification of that round’s score.

 3. Arrows of any type may be used provided they subscribe to the accepted principle and meaning of the word arrow as used in target archery, have not been altered (except cut to size) from the manufacturer’s original specifications and do not cause undue damage to the targets.
 An arrow consists of a shaft with a field or glue-in point, nock, fletching which may only consist of individual vanes used to stabilize the arrow and which may not be connected to each other by any means above the shaft and cresting.
-The maximum diameter of arrow shafts will not exceed .422″; the field or glue-in point for these arrows may have a maximum diameter of .425″ except as specified under “Competition Classes” for Young Adult, Youth, Eagle and Women’s Classes at 40 yards or less.
+The maximum diameter of arrow shafts will not exceed .422″ (2700 series); the field or glue-in point for these arrows may have a maximum diameter of .425″.
+For Women’s Classes at 40 yards or less, Young Adult Female, Youth, and Eagle the maximum bow speed is 260 FPS, the maximum diameter of arrows will not exceed 9.3mm or .366, and points will have a maximum diameter of 9.4 mm or .370” (2300 series.)

-4. Shooters are required to be on their assigned target fifteen (15) minutes before the shotgun start to provide range officials sufficient time to insure that all participants are in groups of no less than three (3) shooters.
+4. Shooters are required to be on their assigned target fifteen (15) minutes before the shotgun starts to provide range officials sufficient time to ensure that all participants are in groups of no less than three (3) shooters.
 Each group will “draw lots” to determine who will shoot first, second, third, etc. The shooters will alternate being the first shooter at each subsequent stake, with their shooting order maintained throughout the round.
-Any shooter who does not shoot the first target with their assigned group, except as may be permitted in Shooting Time Allowed “D”, will not be allowed to shoot that round and will receive a score of zero.
+Any shooter who does not shoot the first target with their assigned group, except as may be permitted in Shooting Time Allowed “D”, will not be allowed to make up any targets and will receive a score of “0” for each target missed.

 5. It is recommended and desirable that groups have no more than five shooters, however, individual tournament circumstances may require a maximum of six shooters on a stake.
 Groups must have a minimum of three shooters and if a group of three experiences a breakdown that leaves only two shooters in the group, the range official will be the second scorer and accompany the group as a scorer until the third shooter returns.